Waterproof flooring solves many problems. How much does it cost?

-The sub floor has to be level to the manufacturer’s specifications.
-LVT usually requires no more than 3/16" dip over a 10' radius.
+The subfloor has to be level as per the manufacturer’s specifications.
+LVT usually requires no more than a 3/16" dip over a 10' radius.
 If the subfloor isn’t adequately level, be prepared for your planks to buckle and shift.

 Waterproof Flooring Preparation Costs